tej736/llm-rag-evaluation-lab/README.md

 A portfolio-grade, provider-agnostic RAG playground for comparing model stacks and evaluating retrieval quality with RAGAS.

-## Repository naming (recommended)

-If you want a clearer portfolio identity than `rag-with-ragas-example`, use one of these names:

-- `llm-rag-evaluation-lab` (recommended)
-- `provider-agnostic-rag-lab`
-- `rag-experiments-ragas-analytics`

 ## Why this fork stands out

 - Added **OpenAI + Hugging Face** support for both embeddings and generation